friedpies/api-with-node-v1/README.md

 Uses Express to interface with Twitter API

 ### To run use:
-node `js/app.js` and place config.js in root directory
+Place config.js in root directory then use 'npm install' to install modules and `node js/app.js` to run

 ## To Do: